Information and discussion on all aspects of British photographic history

 Added by Michael Pritchard on June 23, 2018 at 19:55 — No Comments

 This event accompanies the Radical Visions exhibition at Four Corners Gallery, and the launch of its new digital archive.
-It will consider Camerawork's engagement, role and influence with community-practice, feminism and representation, and ask how its broader legacy can be understood within the…Continue
+It will consider Camerawork's engagement, role and influence with community-practice, feminism and representation, and ask how its broader legacy can be understood within the context of today’s cultural…Continue

 Added by Michael Pritchard on June 21, 2018 at 7:27 — No Comments

 Canada in the Frame explores a photographic collection held at the British Library that offers a unique view of late nineteenth century and early twentieth century Canada.
-The collection, which contains more than 4,500 images, taken between 1895 and 1923, covers a dynamic period in Canada’s national history and…Continue
+The collection, which contains more than 4,500 images, taken between 1895 and 1923, covers a dynamic period in Canada’s national history and provides a variety of views of its landscapes,…Continue

 Added by Michael Pritchard on June 21, 2018 at 7:17 — No Comments

 The Photographers' Gallery is the UK’s leading centre for the presentation and exploration of photography in all its forms and a dedicated home for an international photographic community.
-Established in London in 1971, the Gallery has been instrumental in reflecting photography’s pivotal role in culture and society…Continue
+Established in London in 1971, the Gallery has been instrumental in reflecting photography’s pivotal role in culture and society and championing its position as a leading art form through a…Continue

 Added by Michael Pritchard on June 21, 2018 at 6:59 — No Comments

 A new exhibitions which examines pictorialism has opened at the museée Nicéphore Niépce and runs until 16 September 2018.
 Curated by Dr Julien Faure-Conorton Artists' Visions offers a new, broader, view of European pictorialist photography.
-The exhibition presents recent research and discoveries…Continue
+The exhibition presents recent research and discoveries and is the first exhibition dedicated to pictorial photography in France…Continue

 The DGPh History of Photography Research Award 2018 will be open for all elements of research into photography's many aspects.
 Besides aspects of traditional history and theory of photography, topics will be considered that deal with photography's social meaning, or the impact that the medium has had on society.
-The…Continue
+The applicant's work should represent an autonomous, innovative,…Continue

 Added by Michael Pritchard on June 16, 2018 at 8:00 — No Comments